taichengguo/LLM_MultiAgents_Survey_Papers/README.md

 </div>

 # 🔥Our Survey Paper
-Our survey about LLM based Multi-Agents is available at arxiv: !.
+Our survey about LLM based Multi-Agents is available at: https://www.researchgate.net/publication/377723187_Large_Language_Model_based_Multi-Agents_A_Survey_of_Progress_and_Challenges.

 Our summarized LLM-based Multi-Agents architecture is:
 <div  align="center">